Reading time: 4 min.

 3. Medical or medication-induced hair loss

 There are a wide range of medical circumstances which might cause hair loss, either short or long term.
 Medication side-effects are probably the most thought of, and patients who are losing hair more than normal (we may lose up to 100 scalp hairs every day) may need to consult their GP on their prescribed medication and its effects.
 The medications most known to cause hair loss are anticoagulants, gout medications, Beta blockers, male and female hormone treatments, and some antidepressants.
-Learn more about the relationship between the antidepressant sertraline and hair loss.
+Learn more about the relationship between sertraline and hair loss, or amitriptyline and hair loss.

 If hair loss occurs due to intense medical procedures such as chemotherapy, most patients will see a return to normal hair growth during remission [4].
 However, if this is not the case, they may be eligible for hair restoration.